roahmlab/kinova_robust_control_docker/Readme.md

 #### Optional Solvers (Commented)
 - Placeholder commands for HSL, Ipopt, and OMPL installation, allowing flexibility for users needing specific solvers.

+---
+## Rules
+If you have any questions or suggestions, please email Bohao Zhang `(jimzhang@umich.edu)`.
+We will get back to you as soon as possible.